-When someone decides to learn more about cognitive behavioral therapy vs dialectical behavior therapy, they should start by learning about CBT.
+When someone decides to learn more about cognitive-behavioral therapy vs. dialectical behavior therapy, they should start learning about CBT.
 Technically, DBT is a kind of CBT.
 With CBT, individuals look at the patterns behind their thoughts, feelings, and behaviors.
 Specifically, it identifies and addresses how negative self-image and erroneous conclusions about how others see one affect actions.
 It is a means to learn how to overcome these negative notions and develop healthy coping mechanisms and a more accurate understanding of oneself and others.

 Like CBT, DBT works to identify negative thought patterns.
-Once the individual can identify these patterns, they are able to change them.
+Once the individual can identify these patterns, they can change them.
 Since thoughts can cause actions and behaviors, changing mental patterns can change how the individual experiences the world.

 In the treatment center, clients can get help through unique programs such as: